oxygenium-network/oxygenium/.autodoc/docs/markdown/ralph/src/main/scala/org/alephium/ralph/Keyword.md

 The `Keyword` trait has two sub-traits: `Used` and `Unused`. `Used` is further extended by all the keywords that are used in the Oxygenium programming language, while `Unused` is extended by a single keyword, `@unused`.

 Each keyword is defined as an object that extends either `Used` or `Unused`.
-The `name` method is overridden for the `ALPH_CAPS` object to return "ALPH" instead of "ALPH_CAPS".
+The `name` method is overridden for the `OXM_CAPS` object to return "OXM" instead of "OXM_CAPS".

 The `Keyword` object contains an implicit `Ordering` for `Used` keywords, which orders them by their `name`.
 It also contains a `TreeSet` of all `Used` keywords, which is generated using the `EnumerationMacros` object.
 The `Used` object also contains a method to check if a given string is a valid `Used` keyword and a method to return the `Used` keyword object for a given string.